VandanKambodi/Crednix/README.md

 - Credit card-style UI for financial tracking or account previews
 - Fully responsive Flutter layouts
 - Custom UI components and styling
+- QR scanning and redirect to other page
 - Navigation-ready layout (multiple screens/widgets)